Updated: May 13, 2022

 Once these foods are packaged, they must be shipped in ideal carriages, keeping in mind that some foods cannot be shipped together, while others can travel longer, or need fast transportation, or need cold storage.
 Delays in transit can significantly reduce the available shelf life of fresh produce in stores which can be off-putting to customers and a waste for retailers.

 4. Lack of Visibility in the Supply Chain

 Did you know?
 Supermarkets throw away 43 billion pounds of unsold food every year that has gone stale.
 Almost 30% of high-quality fruits and vegetables fall through the grid of trade chains and large supermarket chains only because of optical flaws.
 Lack of supply chain visibility is one of the biggest logistical challenges in fresh foods retail.

 Due to this, retailers and logistics managers are unable to take preventive measures to salvage fresh produce when there is a delay in transportation or temperature instability at any point.
 Lack of visibility also leads to poor communication between sellers and retailers, as well as between retailers and customers.

 Logistics Tech Can Optimize the Fresh Foods Supply Chain

-Digitization of the fresh food supply chain is a must, now more than ever due to the rising demand for safe, contactless, same-day deliveries and the intense competition in the market.
+Digitization of the fresh food supply chain is a must, now more than ever, due to the rising demand for safe, contactless, same-day deliveries and intense competition in the market.
 Despite the serious challenges in the storage, shipment and logistics of perishable produce, the gaps in the fresh food supply chain can be filled with the help of logistics technology.